taichi-dev/taichi/docs/export_results.rst

 Export PLY files
 ----------------
 - ``ti.PLYwriter`` can help you export results in the ``ply`` format.
-Below is a short example of exporting 10 frames of a moving cube with a random color,
+Below is a short example of exporting 10 frames of a moving cube with vertices randomly colored,

 .. code-block:: python